 The Mexic-Arte Museum is a fine art museum that primarily showcases contemporary Mexican art.
 It is also the official Mexican and Mexican-American Museum of Texas.

-The museum has over 5,000 pieces in its collection, including paintings, photographs, sculptures, and ceramics.
+The museum has over 5,000 pieces, including paintings, photographs, sculptures, and ceramics.
 The museum also hosts several performative art exhibits throughout the year.

 The main goal of the museum is to display to the public the beautiful culture and arts that Mexico has to offer.
 The museum has also recently expanded to include works from artists within the larger Latin American art community.